84em/eightyfourem/.github/DEPLOYMENT_SETUP.md

 2. Select "Deploy Theme to Production" workflow
 3. Click "Run workflow" button

+## Build Process

+The deployment workflow automatically:
+1. Checks out the code
+2. Sets up Node.js 20
+3. Installs npm dependencies (`npm ci`)
+4. Builds and minifies assets (`npm run build`)
+5. Deploys the built theme to production via rsync

+**Note:** The minified `.min.css` and `.min.js` files are excluded from git (via `.gitignore`) and built fresh during each deployment.
+This ensures production always has the latest optimized assets without committing build artifacts to the repository.

 ## Migration from Shell Script

 After setting up the GitHub Action: